Any object with a dotted underline can be edited with a mouse click: VM title, description, CPU and memory.

 - revert your VM to this snapshot (it will restart the VM)

 - delete this snapshot

 By default, XOA will try to make a snapshot with quiesce.
-If the VM do not support it, it will fallback to the default snapshot system.
+If the VM does not support it, it will fallback to the default snapshot system.